security-force-monitor/research-handbook/source/contiguous-non-contiguous-claims.rst

    To learn more about the fundamentals of dates and timelines in Security Force Monitor's approach read :ref:`How Dates Work` first.

 Answering the question “who was where when?” is central for investigations into allegations of human rights abuse(s).
-Because of this perhaps one of the most defining, and complicaticating, features of the Security Force Monitor’s data is that almost everything we research is connected to time including:
+Because of this perhaps one of the most defining, and complicating, features of the Security Force Monitor’s data is that almost everything we research is connected to time including:

 -  Existence of units
 -  Parent relationships between units